To Øl

 To Øl (Danish for "Two Beers") is an international craft brewery based in Denmark.

 History

 To Øl was founded by Tore Gynther and Tobias Emil Jensen in 2010 as a gypsy brewer, with brewing primarily taking place at De Proefbrouwerij in Belgium.
 In 2016, To Øl opened the brewpub "BRUS" in the Nørrebro district of Copenhagen.
 It is a combined bar, shop and restaurant with its own brewery.
 Beers produced at the brewpub are also canned on site and distributed under the brand name "To Øl CPH".
 A second BRUS bar opened in Oslo, Norway in 2017.

-In 2020 production started at its own brewery, known as "To Øl City", in Svinninge, Denmark.
-The facility spans over 26,000 square metres in an old Beauvais factory, and in addition to housing its own 80 hectolitre brewhouse it has become a hub for other craft beverage producers.
+In 2020 production started at its brewery, known as "To Øl City", in Svinninge, Denmark.
+The facility spans over 26,000 square metres in an old Beauvais factory, and in addition to housing its 80 hectolitre brewhouse it has become a hub for other craft beverage producers.

 Products and collaborations

 To Øl cooperates with Mikkeller as co-owner of a number of craft beer bars and shops in Denmark, Iceland and the Faroe Islands.

 To Øl brews a wide range of different craft beers, including an alcohol-free beer, and exports to over 40 countries.
 The company has taken part in collaborations with other craft brewers including Mikkeller, Põhjala, Lervig, and Brewdog.

 The company is reportedly developing a powdered craft beer in cooperation with a German food processing company.